ecomol/RSE/README.md

 library(RSE)

-After that the package has been loaded in R environment, for the assistance about each function and the associated demonstrating example, type the following command in R software (taking the function f.to.X() as an example):
+After that the package has been loaded in R environment, for the assistance about each function and the associated demonstrating example, type the following command in R software (taking the function f.to.X() in the package as an example):

 ?f.to.X

-Further, readers are encouraged to download and read the R mannual for specific introductions about the function and the example demonstrated.
+Further, readers are encouraged to download and read the R mannual for specific introductions about the functions and the examples demonstrated.